Metric Perturbations of Extremal Surfaces: Knight Diffeomorphisms

-We consider a series of diffeomorphisms generated by the vector fields \be \lambda V_1^a, \lambda^2 V_2^a, \lambda^3 V_3^a, \dots \ee In other words, we consider the diffeomorphism which takes a point a distance $\lambda$ along the integral curve of $V_1$, followed by a displacement $\lambda^2$ along the integral curve of $V_2$, et cetera.
+In other words, we consider the diffeomorphism which takes a point a distance $\lambda$ along the integral curve of $V_1$, followed by a displacement $\lambda^2$ along the integral curve of $V_2$, et cetera.
 Such a diffeomorphism is called a ``knight diffeomorphism'' \cite{Sonego:1997np}.

-More generally, under a diffeomorphism generated by a vector field $V$, moving a parameter distance $\beta$ along its integral curves, we have the following transformation rule for a tensor field $T$ \cite{0264-9381-14-9-014}: Now considering the series of diffeomorphisms generated by the vector fields $\lambda V_1,\lambda^2 V_2,\dots$ (\ref{eq:series}); for the coordinate functions $x^a$ we have: and a symmetric two-tensor $W$ transforms as: Using the transformation rule for symmetric two-tensors (\ref{eq:wtrans}), and sorting by orders of $\lambda$, we find that the metric perturbations $g^0,g^1,\dots$ (\ref{eq:metricpert}) transform as: Similarly, the embedding function (\ref{eq:positionpert}), defined by $x_0,x_1,\dots$, transforms as:
+More generally, under a diffeomorphism generated by a vector field $V$, moving a parameter distance $\beta$ along its integral curves, we have the following transformation rule for a tensor field $T$ \cite{0264-9381-14-9-014}:

+Now considering the series of diffeomorphisms generated by the vector fields $\lambda V_1,\lambda^2 V_2,\dots$ (\ref{eq:series}); for the coordinate functions $x^a$ we have: